AvalancheDevelopment/sapr-security/README.md

 ### Installation

-This repository is only to support the auto updater, we recomend you contact your server owner for a direct install of your server's files.
+This repository is only to support the auto updater, we recommend you contact your server owner for a direct install of your server's files.